GCSEChemistry

 Memory Trick

-Remember 'PEN' for Protons (Positive), Electrons (Negative), and Neutrons (Neutral) to help recall the three main particles in an atom.
+Remember 'PEN' for Protons (Positive), Electrons (Negative), and Neutrons (Neutral) to recall the three main particles in an atom.

 Flashcards